naver/fixture-monkey/docs/content/v1.0.x/release-notes/_index.md

 ### v.1.0.15
 Add `ConcreteTypeDefinition` in `ArbitraryProperty`, deprecate `getChildPropertiesByResolvedProperty` and `getChildPropertyListsByCandidateProperty` which is added in 1.0.14.

+Add "KotlinDurationIntrospector" supporting generating a Duration type in Kotlin.

 Fix setting a child of a concrete type to an abstract type.

 Add a new Kotlin Exp expression for referencing root. ex. `set(String::root, "expected")`